12 Websites Like TextBroker

 The following are great for finding freelance writing jobs from home based on a wide range of categories.
-Payment for some of these are great while others are downright awful, but you can still benefit from them in some way, shape or form – guaranteed!
+Payment for some of these are great while others are downright awful, but you can still benefit from them in some way, shape or form.

 The following comparison is not based on the amount of work or cash available.
 Instead, the comparison refers to the fact that users can “claim and unclaim” available articles.

-The amount of money varies greatly from site to site, and some may make you jump through hoops before you are finally accepted.
+The amount of money varies greatly from site to site.
 Needless to say, it’s worth applying to every single one of them as a way to diversify and supplement your monthly income.

 Let’s Get Started!

 This very website provides over 10,000 remote writing gigs, as well as editing jobs from home.
 These come from reputable websites and magazines seeking talented contributors (many of them pay over $500 per submission).
 Click here to view all remote writing gigs.